 The College acknowledges that self-determination and cultural safety are fundamental to outcomes for all Aboriginal and Torres Strait Islander Peoples in Australia, Māori in Aotearoa and Indigenous Peoples globally.

-A note on Imagery Aboriginal design by Lee Harris from Ingeous StudiosAt the background of the design are healing waterways which depicts the healing process that needs to take place between Aboriginal and Torres Strait Islander peoples and non-Indigenous Australia.
+A note on Imagery Aboriginal design by Leigh Harris, Creative Director from Ingeous StudiosAt the background of the design are healing waterways which depicts the healing process that needs to take place between Aboriginal and Torres Strait Islander peoples and non-Indigenous Australia.
 This achieved through knowledge sharing depicted through the black dot elements throughout the waterway which represent this knowledge sharing an understanding.
 Key to this understanding is the sharing of this knowledge throughout the RANZCR network with individual and stakeholders.
 This depicted through the three central images (gatherings) within the design.
 The outer element is symbolic of Aboriginal and Torres Strait Islander communities throughout the country that share their individual stories and knowledge with RANZCR.
 These stories and knowledge are inherently connected to our shared past history and of Country and Culture depicted through a stylised representation of Country.
 Māori design by Ariki CreativeThis design is called a Haehae design and represents the lines of whakapapa and genealogy.
 Mereana Pokai, a RANZCR staff member who is Māori, has kindly interpreted this as representing the richness and depth of our College history, that acknowledges both the past and the future, as the design also has a modern take on it.
 This seems fitting as the College looks to the future.
 ContactIf you are Māori, Aboriginal and/or Torres Strait Islander and are interested in learning more about what supports are in place at the College and/or if you would like to discuss any aspect of this work, please contact This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 At the background of the design are healing waterways which depicts the healing process that needs to take place between Aboriginal and Torres Strait Islander peoples and non-Indigenous Australia.
 This achieved through knowledge sharing depicted through the black dot elements throughout the waterway which represent this knowledge sharing an understanding.
 Key to this understanding is the sharing of this knowledge throughout the RANZCR network with individual and stakeholders.
 This depicted through the three central images (gatherings) within the design.
 The outer element is symbolic of Aboriginal and Torres Strait Islander communities throughout the country that share their individual stories and knowledge with RANZCR.
 These stories and knowledge are inherently connected to our shared past history and of Country and Culture depicted through a stylised representation of Country.